-The house is a long stone's throw from the Taconic Parkway, which makes for terrific convenience and you'll hear modest traffic outside during the day--but no trucks are allowed, and it disappears at night.
+The house is a long stone's throw from the Taconic Parkway, which makes for terrific convenience and you'll hear traffic outside during the day--but no trucks are allowed, and it slows way down at night.
 With all new windows, the house is quiet and airtight.

 Please only make a fire in the firepit or chimney near the patio on cool, windless days.
 When it gets hot and windy folks worry about forest fires.

 Finally, note there is a caretaker on the premises--Patrick--who takes care of snow plowing, light maintenance, gardening, and the on site chickens.
 He works nights, has a separate entrance and will remain unobtrusive at all times -- unless you need him.